22q11.2 Deletion Syndrome in Children

 Echocardiography.
 This test looks at the structure of the heart and how well it is working.

 Fluorescent in situ hybridization (FISH) studies.
-This blood test looks for certain genes that are deleted.
-If the FISH test doesn’t find any deletion in the 22q11.2 region of the chromosome, but your child has signs of the syndrome, he or she will usually need a full chromosome study.
+This blood test looks at a specific spot in the 22q11.2 region to see if it is deleted.
+If the FISH test doesn’t find any deletion in the 22q11.2 region of the chromosome but your child has signs of the syndrome, they will usually need a full chromosome study.
 This will look for other chromosome problems.

 How is 22q11.2DS treated in a child?